SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Results: Test simulations

 \subsubsection{Initial condition and integration}

 We adopt an initial condition similar to \citet{2016ApJ...817....4F}, which is also a homogeneous spherical molecular cloud with turbulence similar to the model we adopted in the previous subsection but more massive.
 We adopt the initial radius and mass of the cloud as 10\,pc and $4\times 10^5\,M_{\odot}$, respectively.
-We set the gas particle mass to be $0.1 M_{\odot}$.
+We set the gas-particle mass to be $0.1 M_{\odot}$.
 With this set-up, the initial density of the cloud is $3.8\times 10^3$\,cm$^{-3}$ and the initial free-fall time is 0.83\,Myr. \citep[See also ][]{2015PASJ...67...59F, 2016ApJ...817....4F}.
+The initial gas temperature is set to be 20\,K, and the equation of state of the gas follows $P=(\gamma-1) \rho u$.
 We adopt parameters the same as those for model Low, but we adopt 200\,yr for $\Delta t_{\rm B}$.
+These parameters are summarized in Table~\ref{tb:IC_F}.

-We first integrate the system using the Hermite scheme, but we switch the integrator to \textsc{PETAR} at 0.75\,Myr.
+We first integrate the system using the Hermite scheme, but we switch the integrator to \textsc{PeTar} at 0.75\,Myr.
 At this time, the number of stellar particles was $\sim 8000$.
 We set the outer cutoff radius for the P$^3$T scheme ($r_{\rm out}$) to be $10^{-3}$\,pc.
-The inner cutoff radius is $0.1 r_{\rm out}$, which is the default value of \textsc{PETAR}.
-We adopt the slow-down factor for SDAR as $10^{-4}$.
-During one Bridge step ($\Delta t_{\rm B}$), \textsc{PETAR} integrate 1024 tree steps.
-This may sound very small, but with Hermite scheme, the minimum timestep sometimes reaches $10^{-10} \Delta t_{\rm B}$.
-The integration time per $\Delta t_{\rm B}$ for $\sim 10^4$ stars with the Hermite scheme was $\sim 60$\,second using 80 CPU cores on Cray XC50, on the other hand, that with \textsc{PETAR} was $\sim 10$ second.
-Since the best performance of \textsc{PETAR} is obtained when the particle number per node is more than 1000 \citep{Wang2020c}, the performance of \textsc{PETAR} compared with Hermite scheme would be better as the number of stars increases.
+The inner cutoff radius is $0.1 r_{\rm out}$, which is the default value of \textsc{PeTar}.
+The slow-down factor for SDAR is also the default value ($10^{-4}$).
+During one Bridge step ($\Delta t_{\rm B}$), \textsc{PeTar} integrates 1024 tree steps, i.e., $\Delta t_{\rm soft} = \Delta t_{\rm B}/1024$.
+This may sound very small, but with Hermite scheme, the minimum timestep sometimes reaches $4\times 10^{-6} \Delta t_{\rm B} \sim 0.3$\,day.
+The integration time per $\Delta t_{\rm B}$ for $\sim 10^4$ stars with the Hermite scheme was $\sim 60$\,second using 80 CPU cores on Cray XC50, on the other hand, that with \textsc{PeTar} was $\sim 10$ second.
+Since the best performance of \textsc{PeTar} is obtained when the particle number per core is more than 1000 \citep{Wang2020c}, the performance of \textsc{PeTar} compared with Hermite scheme would be better as the number of stars increases.